Panama is a Perfect Plan B

 Panama has affordable healthcare and health insurance!

-Panama has great weather all year.
+Panama has excellent weather all year.
 No snow, no hurricanes!
-You can pick your ideal temperature in Panama – live at the beach, mountains, or in a big Panama City.
+You can pick your ideal temperature in Panama – live at the beach, mountains, or in Panama City.

 Panama has a 365-day growing season with fresh vegetables and fruit.
 Panama has the sweetest pineapples you’ll ever eat!

 Plus, Panama has fish from two oceans.
-Of course, they raise chickens and beef too.
+Of course, they raise chickens and beef, too.
 Rice is grown in Panama.
-Even if Panama did not import food, there would be plenty to eat from just what’s available in Panama.
-You have everything you need to survive (THRIVE) in Panama safely.
+Even if Panama did not import food, there would be plenty to eat from what’s available locally.
+You have everything you need to safely survive (THRIVE) in Panama.

 It’s a good idea to have legal residency in a different country to have a place to go if necessary.
 You should set it up before you need it!

-Legal residency means you have a visa that allows you to live in the country as long as you want to.
+Legal residency means you hold a visa that permits you to live in the country indefinitely.

-You have health insurance just in case of a major health problem, so a major medical bill does not bankrupt you.
+You have health insurance just in case of a significant health problem, so a major medical bill does not bankrupt you.

 You have house insurance just in case of a fire or hurricane, and your house is destroyed or damaged.